Headless agents with the default import

 return { reply };

-}, { name: 'support', triggers: { webhook: true } });See Filesystem sources for more.
+});See Filesystem sources for more.

 MCP tools

-import { connectMcpServer, defineAgent } from '@fabric-harness/sdk/lite';
+import { connectMcpServer, agent } from '@fabric-harness/sdk';

-export default defineAgent(async ({ init, payload, env }) => {
+run: async ({ init, input, env }) => {

 const github = await connectMcpServer('github', {